60TH INAUGURAL CEREMONIES

 MUSICAL SELECTION

-Christopher D. Macchio,
+performed by Christopher D. Macchio,

 accompanied by The Armed Forces Chorus,